sujin2f/Chain-React/README.md

 $ npm run build:android
 ```

-When you execute the [Step 3: Import the project into Android Studio](http://docs.phonegap.com/develop/1-embed-webview/android/), you will see your web view on the debug screen.
+When you execute the [Step 3: Import the project into Android Studio](http://docs.phonegap.com/develop/1-embed-webview/android/), you will see your web view on the Android simulator.

 ### Embedding the Webview on Xcode